These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 Product complaints and special reporting situations

-All events of lack of efficacy should be collected and forwarded to the sponsor company (MAH), unless the sponsor company tells you differently.
+All events of lack of efficacy should be collected and forwarded to the commissioning company (MAH), unless the sponsor company tells you differently.

 In addition the company researcher should discuss with the MRA the appropriate level of SRS collection for such therapy areas as it will vary from company to company depending on how the PV department view this.